AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Introduction

 \section{Introduction}

 Pooling methods downsample spatial input to a lower resolution.
-Their goal is to minimize the loss of information by capturing the most important information and by retaining structural aspects such as contrast and texture.
-Pooling operations are essential in image and video processing approaches, including those based on convolutional neural networks (CNNs).
-In CNNs, pooling operations aid in reducing the computational burden, while increasing the receptive field of subsequent convolutions.
-Pooling is a key component in virtually all popular CNN architectures and they should have low computation and memory overheads.
+Their goal is to minimize the computational overhead of subsequent network operations and to increase their receptive fields.
+Pooling operations are essential in image and video processing approaches, including those based on CNNs.
+An important aspect of pooling is that it introduces a loss of information within the model.
+Thus, the retainment of detail in the structural aspects of the input, such as contrast and texture, can become challenging.
+As pooling is a key component in virtually all popular CNN architectures, it is necessary to ensure that this information loss does not incur a cost in performance.

 A range of pooling methods has been proposed, each with different properties (see Section~\ref{sec:related}).
-Most architectures use maximum or average pooling, both of which are fast and memory-efficient but leave room for improvement in terms of retaining information.
-Another approach is the use of trainable sub-networks.
-Such methods have shown some improvements over average or maximum pooling, but they are typically less efficient and generally applicable because their parameters need to be determined beforehand.
+Most architectures use maximum or average pooling, both of which are fast and memory efficient but leave room for improvement in terms of retaining information.
+Other approaches use trainable sub-networks.
+Such methods have shown some improvements over average or maximum pooling, but they are typically less efficient and not generally applicable because their parameters need to be determined beforehand.

 In this work, we study how the shortcomings of pooling methods can be addressed with low-computational approaches based on exponential weighting.
-We introduce approaches to weight kernel regions, either based on the softmax-weighted sum of activations \cite{stergiou2021refining}, or based on the exponent of the similarity between each kernel activation and the mean kernel activation obtained by the Dice-S\o rensen Coefficient \cite{dice1945measures,sorensen1948method}.
-We then propose \textit{adaPool} as the parameterized fusion of both methods, schematically visualized in Figure~\ref{fig:adapool_formulation}.
+We introduce methods to weigh kernel regions, either based on the softmax-weighted sum of activations \cite{stergiou2021refining}, or based on the exponent of the similarity between each activation and the mean activation within the kernel region obtained by the Dice-S\o rensen Coefficient \cite{dice1945measures,sorensen1948method}.
+We then propose \textit{adaPool} as the learned fusion of both methods, schematically visualized in Figure~\ref{fig:adapool_formulation}.
+AdaPool does not average over high-frequency patterns as in average pooling, nor does it focus exclusively on such patterns as in maximum pooling.
+Instead, adaPool provides a balance between retaining informative detail and the local image structure.